 How Much Exercise Does the Thai Ridgeback Need?

-Since this is an athletic hunting dog with endurance, it is essential that it gets enough activity so it does not become destructive while indoors.
+Since this is an athletic hunting dog with endurance, it must get enough activity so it does not become destructive while indoors.

 Naturally, access to a vast yard is a plus, as this canine is always on the prowl.

 For most dogs of this breed, about 90 minutes a day of activity should suffice.